anisotropi4/nesa/README.md

 This project consists of a series of scripts that extract data from the Network Rail National Electronic Sectional Appendix (NESA) into a series of Route Clearance reports using PDF text extraction.

-The downloadable NESA data is available [here](https://www.networkrail.co.uk/industry-and-commercial/information-for-operators/national-electronic-sectional-appendix/) and contains as a set of route PDF files with spreadsheet and embedded TIFF image iles
+The downloadable NESA data is available [here](https://www.networkrail.co.uk/industry-and-commercial/information-for-operators/national-electronic-sectional-appendix/) and contains as a set of route PDF files with spreadsheet and embedded TIFF image files

 ## Extracted data download links